MicrosoftDocs/cpp-docs/docs/mfc/reference/afx-global-data-structure.md

  `TRUE` if accessibility support is enabled; otherwise, `FALSE`.

 ### Remarks
  Microsoft Active Accessibility was the earlier solution for making applications accessible.
 Microsoft UI Automation is the new accessibility model for Microsoft Windows and is intended to address the needs of assistive technology products and automated testing tools.
-For more information, see [UI Automation and Microsoft Active Accessibility](http://msdn.microsoft.com/library/87bee662-0a3e-4232-a421-20e7a5968321).

  Use the [AFX_GLOBAL_DATA::EnableAccessibilitySupport](#enableaccessibilitysupport) method to enable or disable Active Accessibility support.